Q: Do I have to pay tax?

 Q: Do you have a studio?

 A:I have a small in home studio for professional head shot portraits, and single to small group portraiture.
-I also shoot on location at parks, wedding venues, and other such public spaces.
-I will also do a lifestyle session in your home.
+I also shoot on location at parks, city locations, and other such public spaces.
+I also do lifestyle sessions in your home.

 Q: I have a family session scheduled, what should we wear?